johnaoss/latex/README.md

 - Lecture: Template for lectures.
 - PrintedAssignment: Template for printed assignments.

+Description of .pdf files.

+- Crowdmark: An example of the crowdmark assignment template, without any user-added content.

+## Usage

+All of these .sty files have been able to be compiled with the latest version of pdflatex, with the exception of `JAOCode.sty`.
+Due to how the older editions of LaTeX handle fonts, it is most likely that LuaTex or XeTex will be needed. `JAOCode.sty` has been tested with LuaTeX and found to compile fine on a macOS system.

 ## Copyright

-This project is a direct fork of [Calvin Kent's LaTeX files](https://github.com/CalvinKent/My-LaTeX).
+The majority of this project is a direct fork of [Calvin Kent's LaTeX files](https://github.com/CalvinKent/My-LaTeX).
+Every file who's name begins with a "CK" is either a direct mirror, or small changes to his files.

 More information can be found in [LICENSE.md](https://github.com/johnaoss/latex/blob/master/LICENSE).